-This guide will walk you through the recommended path to get Pachyderm running locally on OSX or Linux.
+This guide will walk you through the recommended path to get Pachyderm running locally on macOS or Linux.

-Kubernetes offers a fantastic guide to install minikube.
-Follow the Kubernetes installation guide to install Virtual Box, Minikibe, and Kubectl.
-Then come back here to install Pachyderm.
+Kubernetes offers an excellent guide to install minikube.
+Follow the Kubernetes installation guide to install Virtual Box, Minikube, and Kubectl.
+Then come back here to start Minikube:

 Note: Any time you want to stop and restart Pachyderm, you should start fresh with

 minikube start.
 Minikube isn’t meant to be a production environment and doesn’t handle being restarted well without a full wipe.

 First you need to make sure kubernetes is enabled in the docker desktop settings

 $ kubectl get all NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE service/kubernetes ClusterIP 10.96.0.1 <none> 443/TCP 56d

 To reset your kubernetes cluster on Docker For Desktop just click the reset button in the preferences section